Skip to main content

 How can listers help to educate the BCA?

-It is not the Listers’ job to teach the Board of Civil Authority the valuation process, but it is sometimes advisable or necessary or both for towns to provide resources for the BCA.
+It is not the Listers’ job to teach the Board of Civil Authority (BCA) the valuation process, but it is sometimes advisable or necessary or both for towns to provide resources for the BCA.
 The Vermont League of Cities and Towns (VLCT) is a good place to start.
 Some towns have utilized the League’s attorneys in presenting BCA members with a seminar to explain the valuation and grievance process help ensure fairness and equity.

 How do I handle allocation changes after the grand list is filed?